MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/JSON.md

 ## Load from the web

-To load a JSON file from the web, instead of selecting the JSON connector you select the [Web connector](web.md).
-Then enter the web address of the file you want.
-Since you're requesting a web site instead of a static file, you'll be prompted with an authentication selection.
-If no authentication is required, you can just select **Anonymous**.
-As in the local case, you'll then be taken to Power Query Editor.
+To load a JSON file from the web, select the [Web connector](web.md), enter the web address of the file, and follow any credential prompts.

 ## Troubleshooting

-If the file you try to load produces an error, or if you manually enter an incorrect location for your JSON file, you may see the following message.
+If you see the following message, it may be because the file is invalid, for example, it's not really a JSON file, or is malformed.
+Or you may be trying to load a JSON Lines file.

 ![Unable to connect](./media/json/unable-connect.png)